-Data were analyzed using the SPSS 23 data program.
-Stone sizes, diameters of CBDs, stone indices, and differences were analyzed using the Mann-Whitney U-test.
-Receiver operating characteristic curve analysis was carried out to determine the specificity and sensitivity, whereas the χ^2 -test, Fisher's exact test, and univariate and multivariate analyses were used for determination of other data.
-Values of P less than 0.05 were considered statistically significant.
+Data were analyzed using the SPSS 23 data program (Statistical analysis was done using IBM SPSS Statistics for Windows, Version 23.0, Armonk, NY: IBM Corp.).
+Stone sizes, diameters of CBDs, stone indices, and differences were analyzed using the Mann-Whitney U test.
+Receiver operating characteristic curve analysis was carried out to determine the specificity and sensitivity, whereas the t test, Fisher's exact test, and univariate and multivariate analyses were used for determination of